LokeshBolisetty/NoteTakerApi/README.md

 ## Documentation of the API [Click Here](https://documenter.getpostman.com/view/11582323/SzzdC14o?version=latest)

-All the Routes and parameters are explained their and on the right hand side you can see example requests and responses.
+All the Routes and parameters are explained there and on the right hand side you can see example requests and responses.